BRAG! THE ART OF TOOTING YOUR OWN HORN WITHOUT BLOWING IT™

 NOW WHAT?
-HOW WOMEN SUCCEED DESPITE GENDER BARRIERS
+HOW SMART WOMEN SUCCEED DESPITE GENDER BARRIERS

 SOMEONE’S GOTTA DO IT: BREAKING BAD NEWS IN A BETTER WAY

-If you’ve ever faced off a group of rabid reporters, you know how frightening it can be.
-You’re in the “hot seat” but you have to stay cool and craft a message that cannot be misconstrued on camera or in print.
-In a small group or individual setting, you’ll be prepped with customized, rigorous interview and on-camera drills honed to your specific issue(s), company, or industry.
-You’ll also get the skinny on developing sound bites, what to expect when you get into the studio, and if necessary, how to use a teleprompter.
-So, whether you’re preparing to meet the press, testify before Congress or be a guest on “Morning Joe,” you’ll be so confident, comfortable and relaxed that they’ll never see you sweat!
+If you’ve ever faced off a group of rabid reporters or found yourself in the center of an unwelcome social media storm, you know how frightening it can be.
+You’re in the hot seat but you have to stay cool, and it’s critical you deliver a message that won’t be misconstrued on camera, in print or online.
+In this small group workshop, you’ll be prepped with customized, rigorous interview and on-camera drills honed to your specific issue(s), company or industry.
+You’ll also learn to convey strong, concise messages with warmth and strength, how to develop memorable sound bites, what to expect in the studio and, if necessary, how to use a teleprompter.
+So, whether you’re confronting the media in person or virtually, you’ll be confident, comfortable and well prepared.

-To inspire tomorrow’s classroom, lecturing students and faculty at the University of California, Berkeley (Haas School of Business, Boalt School of Law, and the School of Public Health & Sciences), Harvard University (Kennedy School of Government and the School of Public Health), Wharton’s Executive MBA Program, Pepperdine University (School of Law) and Smith College’s Executive MBA Program.
+Taking her message from the boardroom to the classroom, she has lectured to both students and faculty at universities across the country including: the University of California, Berkeley (Haas School of Business, Boalt School of Law, and the School of Public Health & Sciences), Harvard University’s School of Public Health, Wharton’s Executive MBA Program, the University of Virginia and Pepperdine University School of Law.